Saving Plan for a Mission – PDF for Download and Printing

 Instructions on how to use this schedule for saving for a mission is included in the downloadable PDFs below, but I’ll repeat it here.
 In short, there are a number of boxes in the printable handout, with each box representing $100.
-Youth should fill in each square, or somehow mark them, when they have saved each $100 increment.
-When all the squares on the sheet are filled, the youth will be, financially, ready to go on a mission.
+Youth should fill in each square, or mark it with an X, each time that add $100 to their savings.
+When all the squares on the sheet are filled, the youth will be ready to go on a mission, financially speaking.

-The cost to serve a mission is $400 (at a future date $500) per month.
-That comes to $9,600 ($12,000) for a young man’s 24 month mission and $7,200 ($9,000) for a young woman’s 18 month mission.
-The main chart in the printout will have 120 boxes, or 90 boxes, for young men and women respectively, each square representing $100, plus 20 extra boxes for the additional expenses of getting ready to go.
-Missionaries are expected to buy and bring this additional gear, which adds an average of around $2,000 to the cost of getting ready to go on a mission.
+The cost to serve a mission is $400 per month.
+That comes to $9,600 for a young man’s 24 month mission and $7,200 for a young woman’s 18 month mission.
+The main chart in the printout will have 96 boxes or 72 boxes, for young men and women respectively, each square representing $100, plus 20 extra boxes for the additional expenses of getting ready to go.
+Missionaries are expected to buy and pack additional supplies and gear, which adds an average of around $2,000 to the cost of getting ready to go on a mission.
 When all boxes are marked off, the youth will have the money saved up that is needed to pay for a mission.

-This plan recommends easing young people into saving by starting small and roughly doubling the amount saved each year and having them prepared to go by the time they reach 18 or 19.
+This plan recommends easing young people into saving by starting small at an early age and then roughly doubling the amount saved each year and having them prepared to go by the time they reach 18 or 19.
 Of course, many people may end up getting a late start, so depending on when the youth starts saving, individual timing may vary.

 Try to Pay for Your Mission, but Don’t Let Money Stop You